 Food scientists are the people who design new products for your grocery shelves, the ones who improve our lifestyles by shortening the time it takes busy people to prepare a meal.
 They may also work for international health and service organizations, finding ways to make our world’s food resources safe and meet the needs of growing populations.

-Students enrolled in VU’s two-year academic transfer program can transfer to any baccalaureate institution but the course of study was particularly designed to transfer to Purdue University’s School of Agriculture and earn a baccalaureate degree from the Food Science Department.
+Good to Know: Students enrolled in VU’s two-year academic transfer program can transfer to any baccalaureate institution but the course of study was particularly designed to transfer to Purdue University’s School of Agriculture and earn a baccalaureate degree from the Food Science Department.

 Who is this degree for: Food Scientists may choose to work in food safety, environmental regulations, food standards, equipment engineering, nutrition education, product development, or sales.